HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 New leaf growth on a stephanotis plant

-I thought this plant was dead after it lost all it's leaves one Winter, but the following Spring it came back to life.
+I thought this plant was finished for good after it lost all it's leaves one Winter, but the following Spring it came back to life.

 By the end of the year it was back to full health.
 I'm not expecting flowers this Winter, but perhaps next year.
 I'll update this if that happens.